NPS vs Mutual Funds: Which One to Choose? | Share India

 Tax Advantage

-If you invest in NPS, you may be eligible for a bigger tax deduction under Section 80C of up to Rs.
-2 lakh as opposed to Rs.
-1.5 lakh for ELSS schemes.
-The benefit of NPS is that you can withdraw up to 60% of the entire corpus in a single lump sum.
-The balance is to be put into an annuity that will provide you with a steady income for the rest of your life.
-Notwithstanding the fact that the income you get from the annuity is subject to tax at the relevant slab rate, this amount is free from taxation.
+• The benefit of NPS is that one can withdraw up to 60% of the entire corpus in a single lump sum.
+The balance is to be put into an annuity that will provide one with a steady income for the rest of one’s life.

-Both investment alternatives come with tax advantages.
-When compared to stock mutual funds, whose long-term gains are subject to a 10% withdrawal tax, NPS offers better tax advantages.
+• Both investment alternatives come with tax advantages.
+When compared to stock mutual funds, whose long term gains are subject to a 10% withdrawal tax, NPS offers better tax advantages.

 Hazard Exposure